spritlesoftware/our-website/content/english/bms-fms.md

   title : "Top Building and Facility Management service providers in the industry"
   banner_heading:
   - " Leaders in **FMS & BMS** space for a decade" contents : "Our building automation system can make any building more comfortable, efficient, and joyful.
-With our system in place, you can be confident your building is ready for the future"
+With our system in place, you can be confident your building is ready for the future."
   image: "images/voicebot/AI-powered-Conversational-Bot.gif"
   alt : "Conversational AI Voice Bots for Hospital Automation"